pradeep3sep/interviewquestion/README nextjs.md

 ```
 <br>

-### we have not found function `notFound()`
+### Not found function ie `notFound()`

-The `notFound` function allows you to render the `not-found file` within a route segment
+- The `notFound` function allows you to render the `not-found file` within a route segment

-**notFound()**

-Invoking the `notFound()` function throws a NEXT_NOT_FOUND error and terminates rendering of the route segment in which it was thrown.
+- Invoking the `notFound()` function throws a NEXT_NOT_FOUND error and terminates rendering of the route segment in which it was thrown.
 Specifying a not-found file allows you to gracefully handle such errors by rendering a Not Found UI within the segment.

 **Inshort:** basically, kisi condition pe hum chahte h ki nearest not found page render ho jaye, to ish function ko run karte h